Certificate III in Light Vehicle Mechanical Technology

 No minimum education

 This qualification is part of the Automotive Industry Retail, Service and Repair Training Package.
-It covers the skills and knowledge required to perform sales-related tasks within an automotive retail, service or repair business.
+It covers the skills and knowledge required to perform a broad range of tasks on a variety of light vehicles in the automotive service and repair industry.
+It is suitable for individuals wishing to work in a mechanical workshop as a light vehicle mechanic.

 Subjects you can Study